New York -- In some unusual program switches, Nick at Nite

 producing original movies, including Home Box Office, Showtime, Turner Network Television,

-TBS Superstation, VH1, FX, Fox Family Channel, A&E Network and Black Entertainment
+TBS, VH1, FX, Fox Family Channel, A&E Network and Black Entertainment Television.

-Television.
-Univision announced similar plans to produce original telepics last week.
+Univision announced similar plans to produce original telepics earlier this month.

 Nick has been spurred to expand into original, 90-minute,